The Transformative Influence of LLMs on Software Development & Developer Productivity: Methodology

 \subsection{Selection}

-Our aim was to select and review publications that most comprehensively represent previous research in our chosen domain.
+We aimed to select and review publications that most comprehensively represent previous research in our chosen domain.
 To achieve this objective, we prioritized publications that had received awards and attention within their respective venues.
-Given that our study investigates the impact on human developers, we had a preference for publications featuring user studies or related empirical research.
+Given that our study investigates the impact on human developers, we preferred publications featuring user studies or related empirical research.

 Upon compiling the final list of selected publications, we discarded some of them.
 It was necessary to make it viable for a single author to comprehensively review them all.
 Particular attention was paid to maintaining representation from multiple venues.